10 Things To Know

 Zion Williamson: 10 things to know

 Get to know the New Orleans Pelicans' young superstar with these 10 interesting factoids about his life and career.

-Now, after an impressive season at Duke University, the No. 1 overall pick will take his generational talents to the New Orleans Pelicans.
+After an impressive season at Duke University, the No. 1 overall pick of the 2019 Draft, Zion Williamson, has taken his to the New Orleans Pelicans.

 Mount Zion at birth: Williamson was born on July 6, 2000, in Salisbury, N.C.
 The son of two collegiate athletes, his family decided to name him after Mount Zion, which was believed to be the highest point in ancient Jerusalem.
 Little did they know how apt this name would become for the future No. 1 draft pick.

 Motivated since kindergarten: Williamson was clear about his basketball goals from an early age.
 At 5 years old, Williamson told his mother he wanted to play college basketball and be the No. 1 player in the country.
 His family took his goals seriously and started to help him develop his skills.
 Williamson was the only 5-year-old on an AAU team for 9-year-olds.
 And by the time Williamson was nine, he was waking up at 5 a.m. for workouts.
 Throughout it all, his parents were eager to help him grow his game.

 All in the family: Williamson’s mother, Sharonda Sampson, was his first basketball coach throughout numerous youth leagues.
 After divorcing her husband when Williamson was five, she remarried a few years later to Lee Anderson, who was experienced in youth basketball development and played collegiately at Clemson and Columbus (Ga.)
 State.
 With expert guidance from his mother and step-father, Williamson had all the tools he needed to develop his skills throughout childhood.